Harry Potter: A History of Magic: Harry Potter: A Journey Through a History of Magic

 The Bloomsbury edition of Harry Potter: A Journey Through a History of Magic (ISBN 9781408890776) is a 144-page softcover book geared towards younger audiences.
 This book also includes images and descriptions of artefacts displayed in the British exhibition, including some of Rowling's original works, although due to its smaller size there are less artefacts featured than found in the exhibition's other official publication.
 The text of this book is written for readers eight years of age and older.
 It was published 20 October 2017, in conjunction with the opening of the exhibition at the British Library, and is available in the United Kingdom.
 With the release of the physical book, a digital e-book edition (ISBN 9781781109496) was published by Pottermore.

 The Scholastic edition of Harry Potter: A Journey Through a History of Magic (ISBN 9781338267105) was published in the United States on 20 October 2017, in conjunction with the opening of the British exhibition.
 With the release of the physical book, a digital e-book edition (ISBN 9781781109502) was published by Pottermore.
 Other than a different cover, Scholastic did not make any major edits to the US version of this book.

 Harry Potter: A History of Magic (Television Documentary)

 The BBC produced an hour-long television documentary examining the British exhibition.
 Titled Harry Potter: A History of Magic, the documentary premiered in the United Kingdom on BBC Two on 28 October 2017.
 It is narrated by Imelda Staunton, who played Dolores Umbridge in the Harry Potter film series, and was released 27 November 2017 on region 2 DVD.

 The documentary premiered in the United States on 11 April 2018 on The CW.
-The region 1 DVD was released on 30 October 2018.
+The region 1 DVD was released on 30 October 2018 and it is also available on Amazon Prime Video and the BBC Select streaming channel.